Choiceugwuede/Customer-Segmentation-Project/README.md

 # Extracting raw data from source and preprocessing for analysis and modelling.

-### Project Overview
+## Project Overview

-This project focuses on data extraction and preprocessing tasks to prepare raw data for analysis and modelling.
+This project focuses on customer segmentation through comprehensive analysis of customer behavior.
+As a Data Engineer, I was responsible for **data extraction**, **preprocessing**, and combining multiple datasets to create a **unified dataset** for analysis and modelling.
-It includes techniques for importing data from excel to jupyter notebook, cleaning, transforming, and integrating datasets to ensure data quality and usability.

-### Data Source
+## Data Source

 An excel file dataset including the following sheets of data:

 `-` Transactions_data: This dataset included the transactions data of the customers across all the different states in Australia.
+Including:

+  - transaction_id: Unique identifier for each transaction

+  - customer_id: Identifier for the customer involved in the transaction

+  - transaction_date: Date when the transaction occurred

+  -  brand: Brand of the product

+  - list_price: Listed price of the product at the time of the transaction

+  - standard_cost: Standard cost of the product to the compan

-`-` NewCustomerList: This dataset included the new customers who visited the automobile bike company recently.
+`-` NewCustomerList: This dataset included the new customers who visited the automobile bike company recently (Initially lacking customer ID).

-`-` CustomerDemographic: This dataset included entire details of the Customer Demographics.
+`-` CustomerDemographic: This dataset included entire details of the Customer Demographics such as age, gender, and wealth segment.

-`-` CustomerAddress: This dataset included the address of the Customers.
+`-` CustomerAddress: This dataset included the address of the Customers including state and postal code.

-### Tools Used
+## Tools Used

 -**Programming Language**: Python